 Translation:Good morning and good night.

-(*) Sorry for using «thou» instead of «you», but strict distinction of singular and plural form is in Polish absolutely necessary.
-Plural form addressed to somebody, is considered as paternalistic and therefore may be taken for discourteous (with rare exceptions).
+(*) Sorry for using «thou» instead of «you», but strict distinction of singular and plural form is absolutely necessary in Polish.
+Plural form addressed to somebody is considered paternalistic and therefore may be taken for discourteous (with rare exceptions).
 And if a verb in plural form is followed by someone's family name in singular form - it will be considered as intentionally highly derogative.